Looking for simple straight forward help on how to format your Seagate hard drive for your Mac?

 7. Click Erase bottom Right to Format.

-Just one moment.
+Wait, just one moment.

 Formatting a desktop Seagate external drive?
 Then plug in its power cable to power it up.

 Not sure what you might need?
 Then go over to my document here that walks you through the different generations of Macs.
 Their USB ports and the type of USB adaptor you need to look for.
+Connect External Hard Drive To Mac.

-When you’re plugged in and powered up your Mac will show the Seagate’s drive icon on your desktop.
+When you’re plugged in and powered up.
+Your Mac will show the Seagate’s drive icon on your desktop.

 2. Spotlight Search Disk Utility.